tompazourek/Colourful/docs/topic-cct.md

 Colourful supports working with **correlated color temperature (CCT)** in two ways:

-- Approximating the [xy chromaticity](spaces-xy.md) from a CCT specified in K.
+- Approximating the [xy chromaticity](spaces-xy.md) from a CCT specified in kelvin (K).
 - Approximating the CCT from a given [xy chromaticity](spaces-xy.md).

 ## How to compute color from CCT?

-Your input in this case is a temperature in kelvin (K) and you want to figure out what color this corresponds to.
+Your input in this case is a temperature in kelvin (K), and you want to figure out what color this corresponds to.

 Colourful provides a helper class `CCTConverter` that can be used to approximate the [xy chromaticity](spaces-xy.md) from the given temperature.